 7. You’ll benefit from the manufacturer’s relationships.
 Depending on your plans, a contract manufacturer may help you improve supply chain management and distribution because of the company’s existing relationships.
 This can free you up from worrying about some of the logistics involved with production.

-The good news is that you have a lot of options when it comes to finding contract manufacturers.
+The good news is that you have a lot of options when it comes to finding a contract manufacturing partner.
 But that also can pose some challenges since it can be hard to narrow down your list.
-It may be helpful to use a checklist on what to look for when comparing contact manufacturing companies
+It may be helpful to download our checklist on what to look for when comparing contact manufacturing companies

 Some of the factors you’ll want to consider as you look for a high-quality partner to meet your needs include:

-• If you’re in a specific industry like medical devices or military & defense, you’ll want to make sure the manufacturer has the required certifications.
+• Industry Certifications: If you’re in a specific industry like medical devices or military and defense, you’ll want to make sure the manufacturer has the required certifications.

-• Security: Your Intellectual Property (IP) is your livelihood, so you want to make sure it’s protected.
-Ask about a company’s secured assembly areas, cybersecurity protocols, and other precautions it takes to protect your information.
+• Security: Your intellectual property is your livelihood, so you want to make sure it’s protected.
+Ask about a company’s secured assembly areas, cybersecurity protocols, and other precautions it takes to protect your IP.

 • Customer Service: Find out if you’ll be assigned a designated point of contact for the duration of your project since that can help ensure simple communications, saving you time and energy.